redis/redis-doc/topics/modules-api-ref.md

 The string is created by copying the `len` bytes starting at `ptr`.
 No reference is retained to the passed buffer.

-The module context 'ctx' is optional and may be NULL if you want to create a string out of the context scope.
+The module context `ctx` is optional and may be NULL if you want to create a string out of the context scope.
 However in that case, the automatic memory management will not be available, and the string memory must be managed manually.